 Australia and Vietnam

-are neighbours and peers, facing the same regional challenges
+are Comprehensive Strategic Partners, facing the same regional challenges

 and sharing the same aspirations for sustainable, secure, and fair electricity services as the basis of prosperity and economic growth.